One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 Manchester in One Day

-Our Manchester 1 Day Itinerary showcases the absolute best of the city!
-The trip plan winds through the heart of town, featuring top points of interest and hidden gems.
+Our trip plan winds through the heart of town, featuring top points of interest and hidden gems.
+So with only 1 day, we’re diving right in with the best of Manchester!

-Save, Pin or Bookmark our Manchester Travel Guide to plan your trip to the UK!
+Save, Pin or Bookmark our Manchester Travel Guide for your UK trip!

 #2 Manchester Cathedral